allenai/mmda/src/mmda/parsers/NOTES.md

 Now how do we fix the remaining boxes?

-One thought is -- Can we do a fast thing just writing rules to compare xmin, xmax, ymin, ymax?
-Probably but it gets confusing really quickly.
+One thought is -- Can we do a fast thing just writing rules to compare `xmin, xmax, ymin, ymax` and directly make adjustments to those boundaries?
+Probably, but it gets confusing really quickly.
 Consider this case:

 ![image](fixtures/overlap-tokens-edge-case.png)